 Wherever humans have gone in the world, they have brought with them two things: language and fire.
-When primeval peoples traveled through tropical jungles, they tended to the precious embers of old fires, sheltering them from downpours, holding them aloft during river crossings.
+When primeval peoples travelled through tropical jungles, they tended to the precious embers of old fires, sheltering them from downpours, and holding them aloft during river crossings.

 When our ancestors settled the frozen, howling Arctic, they built fire in stoneware bowls filled with animal fat.

 Charles Darwin himself considered the control of fire among the most significant triumphs of humanity.